DevOps-Mortals/DevOpsWiki/docs/skillcred/git.md

 #### Recursive

-If a commit was made in the parent branch post creation of child commit, it will be a recursive merge once the branches are merged.
+If a commit was made in the parent branch post creation of child branch, it will be a recursive merge once the branches are merged.

 ```
 M1 -> M2 -> *M3*